hsw28/data_analysis/hannah-in-use/README.txt

-normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever starttimes.m: finds time animal starts each trial and returns a matrix of all start & end times and index values velocity.m: finds velocity from position data
+normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever spikeprobrun.m: bins vel/acc then finds spiking prob for each acc/vel bin starttimes.m: finds time animal starts each trial and returns a matrix of all start & end times and index values velocity.m: finds velocity from position data